Cooper Kupp: 2024 season

 Kupp opened the season against the Detroit Lions with 14 receptions, tying his career high, along with 110 yards and a touchdown as the Rams lost in overtime.
 In Week 2 against the Cardinals, Kupp sustained an ankle injury during the second quarter and was ruled out for the remainder of the game.
 After being held out for four weeks, Kupp returned in Week 8 against the Minnesota Vikings and caught five passes for 51 yards and a touchdown in the Rams' 30–20 victory.
 A week later, Kupp caught 11 passes for 104 yards in the Rams' 26–20 overtime victory at Seattle.
 He also surpassed 600 receptions and moved into third place on the Rams franchise's all-time receptions list behind Isaac Bruce (942) and Torry Holt (869).
 Two weeks later, Kupp caught six receptions for 106 yards and two touchdowns in a 28–22 win at New England.
 The pair of scores vaulted Kupp past Hall of Famer Elroy Hirsch to third place for team career receiving touchdowns behind Bruce (84) and Holt (74).
 In a Week 15 matchup with the San Francisco 49ers, Kupp was held without a catch for only the third time in his professional career, a streak that had reached 69 consecutive games.
 He finished the 2024 season with 67 receptions for 710 yards and six receiving touchdowns.

-On February 3, 2025, Kupp announced that the Rams' front office informed him that he was not in their future plans for the team and that they intended to trade in him in 2025 offseason.
+On February 3, 2025, Kupp announced that the Rams' front office informed him that he was not in their future plans for the team and that they intended to trade him in 2025 offseason.
 The Rams could not find a trade partner for Kupp, which ultimately led to his release from the team on March 12.

 Seattle Seahawks

 On March 14, 2025, Kupp agreed to a three-year, $45 million contract with the Seattle Seahawks.
+Quickly establishing himself in the starting lineup, Kupp played in 16 games during the regular season, starting 15, and caught 47 passes for 593 yards and two touchdowns.
+In Week 2, Kupp had season highs in catches (seven) and yardage (90) in the Seahawks' 31–17 victory over the Pittsburgh Steelers.
+Kupp caught at least one pass in every game as he helped Seattle win the NFC West title for the first time since 2020.
+In the NFC Divisional Round, Kupp led the Seahawks with five receptions for 60 yards in Seattle's 41–6 rout of the San Francisco 49ers.
+In the NFC Championship, Kupp caught four passes for 36 yards, including a 13-yard touchdown in the third quarter that ultimately provided the winning margin in Seattle's 31–27 win over the Los Angeles Rams, gaining Kupp a measure of "revenge" against his former team.
+Kupp won his second Super Bowl championship when the Seahawks defeated the Patriots 29–13 in Super Bowl LX.
+He had six receptions for 61 yards in the game.